 When picking the ideal wine chiller, you have to consider whether it is freestanding or it is built-in.

 Freestanding wine chillers

-These are flexible in nature as long as there is enough space where you want to place it.
+These are flexible in nature as long as there is enough space where you want to place them.
 You will need to leave at least 50mm either side of the unit and 25mm at the back for proper air circulation.
 Moreover, you need to take note of this space because, without adequate clearance, the unit can overheat.
-You won’t be able to maintain stable temperatures inside the chiller.
+You won’t be able to maintain a stable temperature inside the chiller.
 Freestanding models may be at various sizes, so they may not fit perfectly under a countertop.
 However, the biggest pro for a freestanding unit is typically it is lower in price.

 Built-in wine chillers